In the wild and crazy world of consumption taxes, thresholds are a relatively straightforward concept. Phew!

 (And if you need a quick refresher on various consumption taxes, check out our explanation of VAT, GST, and sales tax.)

-Definition of a “tax registration threshold” or “sales threshold”
+What is a “tax registration threshold” or “sales threshold”?

 The threshold is a fixed amount of money in that country’s currency.
 When your sales pass the threshold amount, your business is required to register for local taxes.